ModDota/moddota.github.io/_articles/scripting/advanced-looting-chest.md

 Finally you will want to give your chest a tooltip name.
 Add `"DOTA_Tooltip_ability_item_treasure_chest_2" "Testchest"` to your `addon_*.txt`.

 There are some drawbacks to this approach.
 You can't change the pickup range and the item quality.
-Please leave a comment in discord or edit this page, if you know.